The Best Online Sales to Shop in Time for Christmas

-The Best Online Sales to Shop in Time for Christmas: Macy's, Nordstrom, Ulta and More
+The Best Online Sales to Shop in Time for Christmas: Macy's, Nordstrom, Kate Spade and More

-Black Friday and Cyber Monday have come and gone, but many holiday-centric sales are still going strong.
-If you haven’t yet started your holiday shopping, now’s the time.
-With shipping deadlines approaching and other COVID restrictions making holiday shopping even more complicated this year, there’s no shortage of savings events to take advantage of in the process -- and score on gifts that will still arrive in time for Christmas Eve.
+Black Friday and Cyber Monday have come and gone, but many holiday sales are still going strong.
+If you haven’t yet started your holiday shopping, you'll definitely want to get a move on with it.
+Between the looming shipping deadlines that are approaching (or are already here) and other COVID restrictions, holiday shopping is even more complicated this year.
+Fortunately, there’s no shortage of savings events to take advantage of in the process -- and score on gifts that will still arrive in time for Christmas Eve.

 To help you choose the truly unbeatable offers, ET Style has narrowed down the best holiday discounts for shoppers far and wide.
 Ahead, find the best online sales to shop online today and throughout the holiday season, courtesy of yours truly.
 Keep your credit card handy and get ready to save big during the biggest shopping season of the year!
 Plus, get a head start on your holiday shopping for the skincare lover in your life and check out the best beauty sales that are happening now.